Mixed reaction from Philadelphia Eagles fans after Doug Pederson fired

 On game day, Paul Karcsh says his Bayou Bar and Grill in Manayunk looks a lot different than it does now -- it's alive.
 He says a lot of the good times the last few years are thanks to the culture Pederson created.

-"He's done a great job here and I appreciate he won the Super Bowl for the first time here in Philadelphia," said Karcsh.
+"He's done a great job here.
+He won the Super Bowl for the first time here in Philadelphia," said Karcsh.

 Meanwhile, others are rejoicing.
 We spoke with another fan who shouted, "They just fired Pederson?
 Yay!"